williaster/data-ui/packages/histogram/README.md

 ### Tooltips
 Tooltips are supported for histogram `BarSeries`.
 The _easiest_ way to use tooltips out of the box is by passing a `renderTooltip` function to `<Histogram />` as shown in the above example.
 This function takes an object with the shape `{ event, datum, data, color }` as input and should return the inner contents of the tooltip (not the tooltip container!) as shown above.  `datum` corresponds to the _binned_ data point, see the above-specified shapes which depend on whether your bins are categorical or numeric. `color` represents the bar fill.
+If this function returns a `falsy` value, a tooltip will not be rendered.

 Under the covers this will wrap the `<Histogram />` component in the exported `<WithTooltip />` HOC, which wraps the `svg` in a `<div />` and handles the positioning and rendering of an HTML-based tooltip with the contents returned by `renderTooltip()`.
 This tooltip is aware of the bounds of its container and should position itself "smartly".